- Google AdSense Review

 Onto the top competing contextual ad networks...

-Many smaller ad networks which are AdSense competitors have a huge fall off, to where if you earned 50 cents or a dollar a click with AdSense, you'd see penny and nickle clicks.
-Thankfully Media.net is nothing like that & they are perhaps the best network at competing with AdSense on a eCPM basis.
+Many smaller networks which are AdSense competitors have a huge fall off, to where if you earned 50 cents or a dollar a click with AdSense, you'd see penny and nickle clicks.
+Thankfully Media.net is nothing like that & they are perhaps the best at competing on a eCPM basis.
 Their interface is quite easy to use, both in terms of creating & customizing new ad units and in tracking performance reports.

 In most markets Media.net won't vastly outperform AdSense, but it is certainly worth testing & may do far better than one would expect, particularly in light of how weak the Yahoo!
-Publisher Network was at performing against AdSense many years ago.
+Publisher Network performed many years ago.
 I've read some Media.net reviews which were a bit negative, but many of those were from people earning under $1 a day or such.
-Since Media.net lacks Google's advertising network depth & scale, they try to offset that by trying to do better ad integration with a manually intensive work process to really help the ads match the look and feel of your sites.
+Since Media.net lacks Google's advertising network depth & scale, they try to offset that with better ad integration using a manually intensive work process to really help the ads match the look and feel of your sites.
 It is worth noting that unless you have a decent amount of scale they probably won't be able to justify spending a lot of resources working on custom ad integration for your website.

 Competition shifts the balance of power.
 When companies feel like they don't have to compete they can start believing things like "the whole concept of customer support is absurd."
-Even if using Media.net were revenue neutral against using Google AdSense, it would still be worth doing in order to help shift that balance of power in favor of publishers & away from the Google.
+Even if using Media.net were revenue neutral, it would still be worth doing in order to help shift that balance of power in favor of publishers.
+Some other large web players like Mozilla Firefox have certainly indicated they understand the importance of that sort of competition.

 - Competitive eCPM when compared against AdSense in many categories.